wasi-master/blog/website/source/_posts/how-i-remember-so-many-programming-languages.md

 > _Jack of all trades and master of none though oftentimes better than master of one_

-From Wikipedia: "Jack of all trades, master of none" is a figure of speech used in reference to a person who has dabbled in many skills, rather than gaining expertise by focusing on one.
+From Wikipedia: "Jack of all trades, master of none" is a figure of speech used about a person who has dabbled in many skills, rather than gaining expertise by focusing on one.

 Read this [wikipedia article](https://www.wikiwand.com/en/Jack_of_all_trades,_master_of_none) to learn more.

-This is the same for me to some extent, I know a bunch of programming languages but I would not say I am master of any of them other than Python.
+This is the same for me to some extent, I know a bunch of programming languages but I would not say I am a master of any of them other than Python.
 I can say that in other languages I know enough to do simple tasks, things like Data Types, Variables, Keywords, Logical and Arithmetical Operators, If else conditions, Loops, Arrays, Functions.
 But just knowing that isn't gonna make you a master in any language.

 ## So what do I need to become the master